violetavivi/violetavivi.github.io/_publications/Taste.md

 {% include gallery id="gallery1" caption=" " %}

+Check the presentation and discussion of the work at the Theoretical Ecology Seminars series from the IITE:
 {% include gallery id="gallery2" caption=" " %}
+Check the presentation and discussion of the work at the Women in Network Science (WINS) seminar:
 {% include gallery id="gallery3" caption=" " %}